Pakistan urges Afghan Taliban to enter peace talks

 Prime Minister Yusuf Raza Gilani said in a statement that Pakistan was "prepared to do whatever it takes" to help the Afghan reconciliation process succeed.
 He called on Hizb-i-Islami -- one of Afghanistan's most notorious insurgent factions -- and other militant groups to negotiate peace.

-The United States is attempting to stabilise the country before foreign combat troops withdraw at the end of 2014.
+The United States is attempting to stabilize the country before foreign combat troops withdraw at the end of 2014.

 The Afghan government has established some contacts with the Taliban, who have made a strong comeback after being toppled by a U.S. invasion in 2001, but there are no signs that full-fledged peace talks will happen anytime soon.